Desk is not permanently staffed. Keys for returned vehicle to be deposited in Key Dropbox at counter.

 Northern Queensland and Bundaberg are perhaps the most stunning areas on the planet.
 Don’t believe us?
 Maybe the words of Sir David Attenborough will do.
 The famed naturalist and television host called Northern Queensland the most beautiful place on earth; if that isn’t a rousing endorsement, we don’t know what is.
 The Great Barrier Reef, Bingera National Park, Elliot River State Forest, Cordalba State Forest, Wongi State Forest and Bania National Park are all within an hour-and-a-half drive of Bundaberg Airport and Bundaberg Central.

 The city lies just north of the incredible Fraser Island, the largest sand island in the world.
 Home to over 100 freshwater lakes, the island is regarded to have the best beaches on the planet.
-You can see it as part of a guided tour or drive across it in a self-drive trip.
+You can see it as part of a guided tour.
+Please note Thrifty vehicles cannot be driven on Fraser Island.